 7. If you’re adding any chocolate decorations, frost the cake sloppily, meaning thick with swirls or lines, so the hearts can stick – do not smooth it out.
 If not adding decor, frost any which way you please ;).

 8. Top with homemade (or any) chocolate hearts and decorations you like, placing them around the cake too – pressing them lightly into the frosting.
 Top with a few Valentine Jordan Almonds from Oh Nuts, preferably in Valentine colors (red, white and pink), Chill for a bit for easier cutting.
-Enjoy!
+Enjoy, and please excuse ugly slice photos above and below!